-[3rd module, 2021-2022]
+[3rd module, 2022-2023]

-Egor Krivosheya & Ekaterina Semerikova Moscow School of Management SKOLKOVO, Centre for Research in Financial Technologies and Digital Economy SKOLKOVO-NES ekrivosheya@skolkovo.ru; esemerikova@skolkovo.ru
+Egor Krivosheya & Ekaterina Semerikova Moscow School of Management SKOLKOVO, Blockchain & FinTech lab ekrivosheya@skolkovo.ru; esemerikova@skolkovo.ru

 Course description

 The course develops practical and theoretical approaches for understanding and analyzing the key elements of the financial services market and, in particular, financial technologies (FinTech).
 The course covers the basic definitions and concepts associated with the financial services industry in its present form and potential future forms, with particular emphasis on the views on the development of the financial services ecosystem, its participants, their roles, and interaction among themselves.
 Attention is also paid to micro, macro, and megatrends in the industry.
 The course is intended to provide students with a holistic view of the relevant issues related to the financial services industry in Russia and the world.